 Located in its multi-venue home the Young Centre for the Performing Arts in Toronto's Distillery Historic District, Soulpepper is Toronto’s largest not-for-profit theatre company.
-Founded and guided by artists, under the leadership of Artistic Director Albert Schultz and Executive Director Leslie Lester, Soulpepper has an integrated mission which includes: industry-leading youth outreach initiatives; the Soulpepper Academy, Canada's only multi-year paid professional training program for theatre artists of all disciplines; and a year-round diverse repertory season which is grounded in the classics and committed to the creation of new works, new forms and innovative practices.
+Founded and guided by artists, Soulpepper has an integrated mission which includes: industry-leading youth outreach initiatives; the Soulpepper Academy, Canada's only multi-year paid professional training program for theatre artists of all disciplines; and a year-round diverse repertory season which is grounded in the classics and committed to the creation of new works, new forms and innovative practices.

 Where we came from

 In 1998, Soulpepper debuted a two-production summer season, with the twelve founding artists undertaking all operations, including fundraising.
 The company's ensemble approach to artistic rigor garnered enthusiastic response from audiences, artists and critics alike.
 With a focus on youth outreach and artist training, Soulpepper's activities grew year-over-year to fill a vital need in Canada's largest theatre market.
 In 2005, Soulpepper completed a $15 million capital campaign and migrated from Harbourfront to its new home in the Young Centre for the Performing Arts.
-With the support of audiences, generous donors and partners, Soulpepper now operates year-round, with an annual budget of $12 million.
-This success story is unrivalled in the history of Canadian theatre.
+With the support of generous donors and partners, Soulpepper now operates year-round, with an annual budget of $11 million.

 Where we’re going

 STATEMENT OF SUPPORT

-The artists and staff of Soulpepper and the Young Centre for the Performing Arts acknowledge the original caretakers and storytellers of this land - the Mississaugas of the New Credit, the Haudenosaunee, the Anishinaabe, and the Wyndat First Nations.
+The artists and staff of Soulpepper and the Young Centre for the Performing Arts acknowledge the original caretakers and storytellers of this land - the Mississaugas of the New Credit, the Haudenosaunee, the Anishinaabe, and the Wendat First Nations.
 We commit to honouring and celebrating their past, present and future.